The Diamond Area Rock Climbing

 But for the Collegium, route 3) is probably fastest at all times of year.

-Classic Climbing Routes in The Diamond Area
+Classic Climbing Routes at The Diamond Area